bobllor/EntraBulker/README.md

 1. `01-bulker-app`: The main application
 2. `02-updater-app`: The updater application

-Due to the two applications, there are *two Python files* that serve each frontend respectively:
+There are *two Python files* that serve each frontend respectively:
 1. `main.py`: The main application
 2. `updater_main.py`: The updater application